ecmwf/anemoi-datasets/docs/using/matching.rst

 variables for `concat` or the `dates` and `frequency` for `join`.

-You can let the package automatically adjust the attributes of the input datasets using the `matching` value:
+You can let the package automatically adjust the attributes of the input datasets using the `adjust` keyword:

 .. literalinclude:: matching1_.py
    :language: python